adamguziczek/plugin_dev/VolumeControlPlugin/README_BUILD.md

 - Configure CMake with the MinGW-w64 toolchain
 - Build a Windows-compatible VST3 plugin
 - Display the location of the built Windows VST3 plugin
+- (Optional) Copy the plugin to your Windows VST3 directory if running in WSL

+The Windows build uses an enhanced toolchain file (`mingw-w64-toolchain.cmake`) specifically designed to handle cross-compilation challenges when building JUCE plugins for Windows from Linux/WSL.
+Our toolchain:

+- Suppresses specific warnings that would otherwise cause errors (`-Wno-shift-count-overflow`, `-Wno-narrowing`)
+- Enables relaxed type checking with `-fpermissive` to handle Windows-specific code
+- Properly defines all required Windows platform macros for JUCE
+- Statically links C++ libraries to improve compatibility
+- Disables problematic features that don't cross-compile well

 After building the Windows VST3, you can copy it to your Windows VST3 directory (typically `C:\Program Files\Common Files\VST3`) and use it in FL Studio or other Windows DAWs.